 2022 Model Existing Building All-Electric Municipal Reach Code – Time of Replacement and Renovation

-In recognition of the significant contribution that methane gas use in buildings makes to climate change, Peninsula Clean Energy, Silicon Valley Clean Energy, and East Bay Community Energy encourage all member jurisdictions to consider adopting a combination of codes, incentives, and programs to decarbonize existing buildings.
+In recognition of the significant contribution that methane gas use in buildings makes to climate change, Central Coast Community Energy (CCCE) encourages all member jurisdictions to consider adopting a combination of codes, incentives, and programs to decarbonize existing buildings.

 The following Time of Replacement and Renovation Model Code serves as a menu of regulatory options for jurisdictions to consider when customizing a code through stakeholder discussions.
 While the Model Code is intended to be broad and comprehensive, it is not intended to be a recommendation toward all jurisdictions to adopt every element.
 Each jurisdiction will need to carefully consider its unique circumstances, demographics, resources, and capabilities before adopting a code.
 In addition, all jurisdictions should consider the costs of complying with codes and the availability of complementary resources at its disposal, to achieve code compliance and ensure that their code produces equitable and just outcomes.

 While the climate crisis is undeniably a serious threat, it was created over the course of multiple generations and will not likely be reversed in a single year with a single ordinance.
-It is essential that jurisdictions take steps that they realistically can successfully implement, in order to build a momentum throughout the Bay Area that can proliferate throughout the state, nation, and beyond.
+It is essential that jurisdictions take steps that they realistically can successfully implement, in order to build a momentum throughout the central coast that can proliferate throughout the state, nation, and beyond.

-Please visit for case studies and an alternative which represents a Title 24 Part 11 building code amendment.
+Central Coast Community Energy (CCCE) provides a 2022 model of an all-electric, existing building reach code applicable at time of permit.
+Please visit CentralCoastReachCodes.org for an alternative Part 11 Code which represents a Title 24 Part 11 building code amendment.

 Enumeration is generic and intended to serve as structural guidance when integrating with the municipal code, and comments provide explanatory notes.